ncsu-cga/research.package/_pages/software-architecture.md

 ## API and Architecture

 ### API Naming
 We are following the pattern from Apple's Research Kit's when it comes to naming.
-ResearchKit uses the prefix `ORK` (Open Research Kit) before the names of classes, types etc. Following this naming model, the the class names in ResearchPackage starts a `RP` prefix.
+ResearchKit uses the prefix `ORK` (Open Research Kit) before the names of classes, types etc. Following this naming model, the class names in ResearchPackage starts a `RP` prefix.
 UI widgets uses the `RPUI` (Research Package UI) prefix.

 > Note that objects starting with `RP` are part of the Model (e.g. `RPConsentDocument`) while those which start with `RPUI` are part of the UI library (e.g. `RPUIVisualConsentStep`).